gladly-team/next-firebase-auth/README.md

 #### I get an "INVALID_CUSTOM_TOKEN" error when trying to get a refresh token.

-This package will call [a Google endpoint](https://firebase.google.com/docs/reference/rest/auth#section-verify-custom-token) when it needs to refresh a token server-side.
-You're seeting an error in that request.
+This package will call [a Google endpoint](https://firebase.google.com/docs/reference/rest/auth#section-verify-custom-token) when it needs to refresh a token server side.
+You're seeing an error from that request.

 To fix this, confirm that your `firebaseAdminInitConfig.credential.clientEmail` is correct.
 It should be the email paired with your Firebase private key.